UniversalTze/Interview-React/README.md

 You should have locally hosted version of the website.
 Enjoy!

+## References
+All SVG and images have been sourced from unDraw.
+The link can be found here: [https://undraw.co/][website].
 ## AI References
 AI has been used for debugging, designing and just general coding.
 It has also been used to explain concepts and quick summaries Bootstrap documentation.